What parents need to know

 Is it any good?

-For nearly 60 years this story has been a favorite with children even as it has sometimes been controversial for adults.
-It's easy to see both sides.
+Since its original publication in 1945, this story has been a favorite with children even as it has sometimes been controversial for adults; it's easy to see both sides.
 Children love it because of its heroine, a child completely freed from, subversive of, and stronger than, adult authority.
 Some adults are suspicious of it for the very same qualities.
 Less a novel than a series of vignettes connected only by common characters, it has a silly, but very childlike, sense of humor, is easy to read, and doesn't demand much of the reader beyond a suspension of disbelief -- so it's popular with young readers making the transition to chapter books.

 Families can talk about...